INA d.d.

-INA-Industrija nafte, d.d. is a Croatian multinational oil company.
-INA Group has leading role in Croatia's oil business, a strong regional position in the oil and gas exploration and production, oil processing, and oil product distribution activities.
-INA, d.d. is a stock company with the Hungarian MOL Group and the Croatian Government as its biggest shareholders, while a minority of shares is owned by private and institutional investors.
-INA shares have been listed at the London and Zagreb stock exchanges since December 1, 2006.
-INA Group is composed of several affiliated companies wholly or partially owned by INA, d.d..
-The Group has its headquarters in Zagreb.
+INA-Industrija nafte, d.d. is a Croatian multinational oil company headquartered in Zagreb.
+INA Group has a leading role in Croatia's oil business, including oil and gas exploration, production, processing and distribution.
+INA is a stock company whose main shareholders are the Hungarian MOL Group (49%) and the Croatian Government (45%), with the rest owned by private and institutional investors.
+INA shares have been listed both on the London stock exchange and Zagreb stock exchange since 1 December 2006.
+INA Group is composed of several affiliated companies wholly or partially owned by INA, d.d.